Learn more about Cumberland Mountain State Park.

 Tennessee State Parks are open for day-use visitors and overnight guests.
 We do provide travel tips and FAQs for those wishing to visit our parks.

 Please see our Keeping Visitors Healthy page to ensure a safe and enjoyable experience.

 Homestead Harvest Restaurant Closure

-The Homestead Harvest Restaurant is closed until Summer 2021.
+The Homestead Harvest Restaurant is closed.
 We apologize for this inconvenience.
 Park visitors will find a large selection of dining options in the local community within a few miles of the park.

 24 Office Dr.